BlaqueDevs/se-assignment-day-4-software-project-management-ginc-0/README.md

 Ultimately, the best approach depends on the specific project and what will help you build the best outcome!

 ## 5. What are some methods for ensuring quality assurance throughout a software project?
 Why is it important to maintain high standards?
+To ensure quality assurance in a software project, use methods such as clear requirement analysis, test planning, automated testing, CI/CD pipelines, code reviews, dedicated testing environments, performance testing, user acceptance testing, and bug tracking.
+High standards in QA are crucial for reliability, user satisfaction, cost reduction, building trust, and preventing security issues.

 ## 6. How does defining the project scope contribute to successful project planning?
 What is a Work Breakdown Structure (WBS), and why is it useful?
 ## 7. What are the benefits of developing a detailed project schedule, and how can Gantt charts assist in this process?
 ## 8. What are the core issues that your software aims to address?
 Why are these problems significant to your target audience?